Perfect season: Volleyball

 Vakıfbank İstanbul won 6 games in Turkish Women's Volleyball Cup, 12 games in CEV Women's Champions League, 29 games (22 league, 7 play-off games) in Turkish Women's Volleyball League, 1 game in Turkish Women's Volleyball Super Cup and 4 games in FIVB Volleyball Women's Club World Championship, and never lost in the 2012–13 Season.
 In addition, they won all 51 games they played in year 2013.
 Having started Turkish Women's Volleyball League's 2013–14 Season with 13 wins and 2013–14 CEV Women's Champions League with 8 wins, they extended their winning streak to 73 games as of January 23, 2014.

+Turkey women's national volleyball team won 22 consecutive match between June 29 and September 24, 2023.
+In that period, it completed the Nations League, European Championship and Olympic Qualification Round / FIVB World Cup matches undefeated.
+Being the first team to do so in history.